jonmmar/maram-cc-site/influences.md

 René Magritte painted a pipe, a careful, realistic rendering.
 You look at it, and you know immediately what it is.
 But underneath the painting, he wrote: "Ceci n’est pas une pipe."
 This is not a pipe.

 ## David Marr
-By the 1980s, this challenge had already taken on philosophical depth.
 David Marr, in his seminal Vision, argued that perception involves not just raw sensing, but structured representation at multiple levels—what he called the computational, algorithmic, and implementational tiers.
 The problem was not simply one of classification; it was one of carving structure from structureless input.
 The machine had to learn not just to respond, but to see—and that meant discovering coherence where none had been named.

 ## James Clerk Maxwell
 It wasn’t until James Clerk Maxwell translated Faraday’s ideas into mathematical form that the field became respectable.
 With four elegant equations, Maxwell showed that the behavior of electric and magnetic fields could be quantified, predicted, and unified.
 More than that, he showed that these fields could sustain waves, and that light itself was one of those waves.

 ## Dan McAdams
-Psychologist Dan McAdams extends this framing into narrative psychology.
-He suggests that identity, especially in adulthood, isn’t a static memory trace.
+Psychologist Dan McAdams suggests that identity, especially in adulthood, isn’t a static memory trace.
 It’s more like an internal autobiography, one we continually revise, protect, reinforce, and sometimes unravel.

 ## Thomas Metzinger
-Philosopher Thomas Metzinger takes this further.
-He argues that the self is not a thing, but a transparent model, built and sustained not for truth, but for survival.
+Philosopher Thomas Metzinger  argues that the self is not a thing, but a transparent model, built and sustained not for truth, but for survival.
 The model isn’t false, just incomplete.
 It’s a shortcut that works.

 ## Isaac Newton
 In the 17th century, Isaac Newton gave the world a remarkable tool: a way to predict motion.
 He didn’t describe the essence of falling objects or the inner life of mass.
 He gave us an equation, F = ma, and changed the world.

 ## Alva Noë
-Alva Noë, a philosopher of embodied cognition, would argue that such realness arises not from internal content but from the dynamics of interaction.
+Alva Noë, a philosopher of embodied cognition, would argue that realness arises not from internal content but from the dynamics of interaction.
 Something is present to a system when it coheres through its sensorimotor contingencies—when the structure holds, not in isolation, but in relation.

 ## Derek Parfit
-One of the most influential voices in this area is philosopher Derek Parfit.
-He argued that there is no fixed self, no enduring “I” that travels through time.
+Derek Parfit argued that there is no fixed self, no enduring “I” that travels through time.
 What matters, he said, is psychological continuity: the chain of memories, intentions, beliefs, and habits that connect one moment to the next.
 If that chain breaks, the person breaks with it.

 ## Rolf Pfeifer
 In computational modeling, researchers like Josh Bongard and Rolf Pfeifer have built robots that form internal models of their bodies, not by being told what they are, but by learning how their parts respond to motion and feedback.
 These systems can recover from simulated damage by adjusting behavior based on updated internal modeling.
 There’s no ghost in the machine.
 Just feedback loops learning to stabilize themselves.